Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 • avoid sounding dramatic

-• express feelings without pressure
+• express feelings gently

 Example:

-At work, saying “I lowkey disagree” sounds thoughtful.
+At work, “I lowkey disagree” sounds thoughtful.

-Saying “I highkey disagree” sounds confrontational.
+“I highkey disagree” sounds much stronger.

 Is Lowkey Positive, Negative, or Neutral?